Leapus/hamcreek/README.md

 For reference, the Alinco page for this device is here (https://www.remtronix.com/land-mobile-radio/digital-radios/dj-md5xt/)

+Added the -MEX switch which populates the Mexican open-use band ranges with channel definitions.
+The bands' width seems to be a multiple of the channel bandwidth, so it looks like they are meant to be divided up into channels that way.
+In my experience, these bands are usually used by businesses, but they seem to be legally defined as free-use, so you can get on VHF and UHF right away, while you are waiting for your ham license to come through.
+No repeaters allowed here, though.

 Upcoming features: I'm new to DMR and have never used it before, but when I get it figured out, I will look into adding support for contacts and so forth.